 - If you can afford a boiling water tap put one in for sure.
 Think of all the space and time you’ll save not needing a kettle!
 I should add we don’t have one – maybe in the next kitchen!

 - If your room doesn’t have any original features add some!
-We added decorative cornicing just along one wall to look as though it was always there, but all that was left.
+We added decorative cornicing just along one wall to look as though it was always there.
 I adore it and think it really adds to the finished look.

 What do you think of Bianca’s kitchen?
 We’d love to hear from you in the comments.